The security risks inherent in the TikTok app—and why a ban won’t solve the problem

 While a ban on TikTok would require Google and Apple to remove the app from their respective marketplaces, they could also uninstall it remotely from user devices.
-However, this approach might lead users to seek various workarounds to circumvent the ban.
+However, this approach could lead users to seek various workarounds to circumvent the ban.
 These tactics expose organizations to new vulnerabilities, as users may turn to unofficial sources or employ risky methods to access the app.

-- VPN usage: Users may attempt to access TikTok through VPN connectivity by using built-in device settings or a VPN app.
+• VPN Usage: Users may attempt to access TikTok through VPN connectivity by using built-in device settings or a VPN app.
 Even though VPNs can bypass geographic restrictions, they can also create security risks by intercepting data on the device or acting as a carrier for mobile malware.
 Malicious VPNs or poorly configured ones may capture sensitive information such as login credentials and corporate data, leading to data breaches or unauthorized access.

-- App sideloading: third-party app stores may host various versions of TikTok or clones, which can be breeding grounds for malicious software development kits (SDKs).
+• App Sideloading: third-party app stores may host various versions of TikTok or clones, which can be breeding grounds for malicious software development kits (SDKs).
 These app stores often lack rigorous security processes, increasing the risk of downloading compromised apps.

-- Rooting and jailbreaking: To sideload an app, users often need to enable features known as jailbreaking (iOS) or rooting (Android), which involves removing built in security protections to accept unknown apps.
+• Rooting and Jailbreaking: To sideload an app, users often need to enable features known as jailbreaking (iOS) or rooting (Android), which involves removing built in security protections to accept unknown apps.
 This practice makes devices more vulnerable to other security threats, such as device takeovers.

-- Malware risks: Users could be tricked into downloading malware masquerading as a replacement for the banned app.
+• Malware Risks: Users could be tricked into downloading malware masquerading as a replacement for the banned app.
 It is particularly concerning for Android users who may sideload apps without going through an official marketplace, bypassing security vetting processes and weakening the device’s overall security posture.

 These risks are compounded when undertaken by users who may need help understanding the security implications, further increasing the mobile attack surface.